aglahe/docker-mesos-dns/README.md

 - `LOCAL_IP`: The IP address the host has which should run Mesos DNS (**mandatory, if your slave's hostname is not resolvable**)
 - `MESOS_ZK`: The ZooKeeper connection string for the Mesos Master(s), e.g. `zk://192.168.0.100:2181/mesos`  (**mandatory**)
+- `MESOS_DNS_PORT`: The port DNS requests should listen on, defaults to 8053
 - `MESOS_DNS_EXTERNAL_SERVERS`: A comma-separated list of external DNS servers, e.g. `8.8.8.8,8.8.4.4` for the Google DNS servers.
 If not used, ``8.8.8.8` will be the default external DNS server.
 - `MESOS_DNS_HTTP_ENABLED`: Whether the Mesos DNS web interface should be started.
 If not used or passed a `true` value, it will be disabled.
 - `MESOS_DNS_HTTP_PORT`: The HTTP port of the Mesos DNS web interface.
 If not defined (and the web interface is enabled), `8123` will be used as port.